 Depression is a main cause of suicide.
 It is important to remember that it is no one’s fault.
 It is a condition that affects your brain’s chemicals.
 It changes your teen’s thoughts, feelings, and choices.
 When you think you will never be happy again, death is not the answer.
 It may take time, but professional treatment will help.

 Many factors can cause depression.
-Usually it is a mix.
+Usually it is a mix of things.
 Certain events are hard to deal with, such as death, breakups, moving, and bullying.
 It is natural to feel overcome or helpless.
 Issues like illnesses, trouble in school, and self-esteem also have an effect.
 Another big factor is genetics.
 Teens are at greater risk of depression or other mental disorders if they run in the family.
 Depression is a complex illness that clouds your judgment.
 Dealing with your own problem could make it harder to detect warning signs in your teen.
 Children also tend to model the behavior of adults they know.

 Depression can exist with other issues.
 Some teens turn to substance abuse to try and cure or escape their real world problems.
 Alcohol and most drugs are also depressants.
 They alter your thoughts and choices.
 There are other mental health conditions that can bring on suicide.
 Anxiety, attention-deficit/hyperactivity disorder (ADHD), and bipolar disorder are problems that also require care to prevent suicidal thoughts.
 Your teen could have ongoing, or chronic, depression.
 They also might have episodes, or a mix of both types.